The church planter must spend a majority of their time in efforts of personal evangelism.

 4. Grow your evangelism conversation skills.

-A church planter must learn where the current conversation fits in the spiritual journey a person is making.
+A church planter must learn to discern how the current conversation fits in the spiritual journey a person is making.

 - Are there more spiritual questions that need answers?